CNH Tours - Cultural and Natural Heritage Tours Galapagos

 What if I have a medical emergency on the cruise ship?

-The largest and higher-end ships (3-4 of them only) will generally have a medical professional on board to deal with immediate medical needs.
+Ships carrying 48 or more passengers are required to have a medical professional on board to deal with immediate medical needs.
 Otherwise, most ships rely on the naturalist guide who is trained in basic first aid and survival skills.
 You can be far away from a hospital in Galapagos - if your ship happens to be in a more remote part of the archipelago, it may take over 12 hours to reach the nearest island hospital.
 If more advanced care is needed, a flight to the continent will be necessary - which could be up to 24 hours away.
 Everyone travelling to Galapagos must be fully aware of and accept the fact that you will be in a remote area and at times far away from professional medical attention.
 There is now a helicopter in Galapagos.
 Its main duty is not tourist rescue; but in extreme cases, it has been known to be of service.

 Will I get seasick?